hdsouza-ms/teams-powerapps-app-templates/README.md

-# Power Apps Teams Sample Apps
+# Power Apps Teams Sample Apps test

 Sample apps that were created by using [Power Apps](https://learn.microsoft.com/en-us/power-apps/powerapps-overview) are available in the Teams.
 You can select the sample app that best fits your business requirement and quickly install it to get started.
 After you install the sample app, you can go to the team that you added the app to and use the tabs for the app.
 Sample apps created with Power Apps and published to the Teams can consist of multiple components such as apps, flows, and tables.